 Joining blogger’s communities helped me, especially when I became a part of Triberr and joined several Tribes.
 There we promote each other’s posts on Twitter.

-Many new bloggers join my blog community, the ABC, which helps them receive comments and visitors on their blogs.
+Many new bloggers join blogging communities because that helps them receive comments and visitors on their blogs.

 Are you doing all this?